Order of St. Augustine in the United States: Founding

 John Rossetter, an Irish Augustinian priest born in 1751, arrived in the United States in 1794, living at the Coffee Run Mission Site and ministering to the local population.
 By 1796, Rossetter was joined by Matthew Carr, another member of the Order from Ireland, who assumed leadership of the small American community.
 Both friars were placed at the disposal of John Carroll by their superior in Ireland, having come to the United States at the appeal of Bishop Carroll.
 On August 27, 1796, the Augustinian Curia in Rome established an independent American province under the patronage of Our Lady of Good Counsel.
 Both Rosseter and Carr served first at Old St. Joseph's Church and then at St. Mary's Church while continuing fundraising for St. Augustine Church, an initiative Carr had begun soon after his arrival in the United States.
 Notable contributors to the church included George Washington and John Barry, and the foundation of the building was laid by September 1796.
 The church opened in 1801 and an adjoining rectory was completed by 1806.
 Michael Hurley, the first native vocation for the community, entered the order in 1797 and began ministry in Philadelphia following his 1802 ordination.
 Hurley would go on to serve as a spiritual director to Elizabeth Ann Seton.
-The American Augustinians struggled to attract vocations following the death of Carr in 1820, but the arrival of more Augustinians from Ireland in the following years reinvogorated the order.
+The American Augustinians struggled to attract vocations following the death of Carr in 1820, but the arrival of more Augustinians from Ireland in the following years reinvigorated the order's presence in the United States.